apacheignite/documentation/web-console/queries.md

   ]
 }
 [/block]
-Here is how the above query would look like as a pie chart:
+Here is the query result as a pie chart:
 [block:image]
 {
   "images": [